blp100/skilled-elearning-landing-page/README.md

+# Frontend Mentor Challenge 2
+## Skilled e-learning landing page

+This is my second challenge from frontend.

+I will try to use [TailWindCss](https://tailwindcss.com/) to build the website.

+It will be fun.

+---
-# Frontend Mentor - Skilled e-learning landing page
+## Frontend Mentor - Skilled e-learning landing page

 ![Design preview for the Skilled e-learning landing page coding challenge](./preview.jpg)